China's yuan jumps offshore in suspected intervention

 "The big picture is that policy makers are doing everything they can do to dampen expectations that the yuan will depreciate much," said Mark Williams, an economist at Capital Economics in London.

-"There's been rumors before of state entities acting on behalf of the central bank offshore.
+"There's been rumours before of state entities acting on behalf of the central bank offshore.
 It shows that policymakers are unwilling to relax control of key variables that now include the offshore currency."

 The PBOC did not respond to calls requesting comment.